 Gaetano Sciolari Brass & Chrome Table Lamp

-Materials: Square base and beam on top.
-Completely made of brass decorated with chromed metal strips.
-Green felt on the bottom.
+Materials: Square base with a beam on top.
+Completely made of brass decorated with chromed metal (iron) strips.
+Green felt on the bottom of the base.
+Fabric pagoda lampshade.
+Pull cord switch.
 Metal sockets.
-Fabric lampshade.
-Pull cord switch.

 Height: 84 cm / 33.07”